fernandoroa/cv_yml/README.md

     `bib`)
 -   Having this types of files, press the “knit button” in Rstudio in `index.Rmd`, or use `rmarkdown::render_site()`
--   After that, you can print it with your browser, or publish it in your git repo, as this one (`.gitlab-ci.yml`).
 -   For producing pdfs print with your internet browser

 ## References